jlgerber/jlgerber.github.io/pages/devops/elastic_search/clusters.md

 A shard is a single instance of a Lucene db.
 A shard may either be a *primary* or *replica* shard.
 Each document in your index belongs to a primary shard.

 The number of primary shards assigned to an index is fixed at index creation time.
-The number defualts to 5.
+The number defaults to 5.